hhskt/Awata_Weak/README.md

 ![Awata Weak](image.png)

-A free virtual vocalist with a youthful female voice, compatible with multiple vocal engines and adaptable to any software.
+A free virtual singer with a youthful female voice, compatible with multiple vocal engines and adaptable to any software.
-She is a fragment of a single, branched system, existing simultaneously in multiple worlds and manifesting in a physical form that shifts from a frail girl to a mature woman, perpetually oscillating between the wholeness and fragmentation of her digital self.
+Awata Weak is a fragment of a single, branched system, existing simultaneously in multiple worlds and manifesting in a physical form that shifts from a frail girl to a mature woman, perpetually oscillating between the wholeness and fragmentation of her digital self.

 ## General Information
 - Gender: Female